Nail Yakupov: Return to the KHL

 As a free agent, Yakupov opted to leave the NHL and return to Russia to develop his game.
 He agreed to a two-year contract with perennial contending club, SKA Saint Petersburg of the KHL on 3 July 2018.
 In the 2018–19 season, Yakupov enjoyed initial success, registering 23 goals and 33 points through 47 regular season games.
 His production dipped in the playoffs, totalling 4 goals in 18 games.

 On 19 June 2019, Yakupov was signed to an improved three-year contract extension with SKA Saint Petersburg.
 In the following 2019–20 season, Yakupov was unable to build upon his previous season and suffered a drop in production and role, registering 10 goals and 20 points in 46 games of the COVID-19 affected season.

-With two years remaining on his contract, Yakupov was traded by SKA to HC Vityaz in exchange for Pavel Koltygin on 8 May 2020.
-While continuing in the off-season, Yakupov was then traded on by Vityaz just over a month from his initial acquisition, to Amur Khabarovsk in exchange for financial compensation on 14 June 2020.
+With two years remaining on his contract, Yakupov was traded by SKA to Vityaz in exchange for Pavel Koltygin on 8 May 2020.
+While continuing in the off-season, Yakupov was then traded on by Vityaz just over a month from his initial acquisition, to Amur Khabarovsk in exchange for financial compensation on 14 June.

-In the 2020–21 season with Yakupov looking to assume a larger role with Khabarovsk, he tallied just 1 goal and 7 points through 15 games with Amur before he was traded to Division leading Avangard Omsk in exchange for financial considerations on 20 October 2020.
+In the 2020–21 season with Yakupov looking to assume a larger role with Khabarovsk, he tallied just 1 goal and 7 points through 15 games with Amur before he was traded to ivision-leading Avangard Omsk in exchange for financial considerations on 20 October 2020.
 Yakupov made a positive impression with Avangard, collecting 6 goals and 10 points through 22 games before he was sidelined with COVID-19.
 He was unable to return for the remainder of the season after failing to gain medical clearance, however he remained with the team as they claimed the Gagarin Cup.

 On 30 April 2021, Yakupov agreed to a two-year contract extension to remain with Avangard Omsk.

-At the conclusion of his contract with Avangard, and coming of an injury riddled 2022–23 campaign, Yakupov left as a free agent and returned to his original club, Neftekhimik Nizhnekamsk, in signing a one-year contract on 11 July 2023.
+At the conclusion of his contract with Avangard, and coming of an injury riddled 2022–23 season, Yakupov left as a free agent and returned to his original club, Neftekhimik Nizhnekamsk, in signing a one-year contract on 11 July 2023.
 In the 2023–24 season, Yakupov continued to be affect by injuries, and was limited to 31 regular season games, posting an improved 8 goals and 19 points.

-Yakupov continued his career in the KHL, leaving Nizhnemkamsk in the off-season and securing a one-year contract with Chinese based club, Kunlun Red Star, on 13 August 2024.
-He was traded back to Avangard Omsk on 16 November 2024 after 27 games for Kunlun Red Star.
+Yakupov continued his career in the KHL, leaving Nizhnemkamsk in the off-season and securing a one-year contract with Chinese-based club, Kunlun Red Star, on 13 August 2024.
+He was traded back to Avangard Omsk on 16 November, after 27 games with Kunlun Red Star.